An Extensive Examination of the DataGrid Web Control: Part 1

 Introduction

-displaying it in an HTML table.
-With classic ASP this would require many lines of intermixed HTML and
+One of the most common tasks in classic ASP was retrieving tabular information from a database and displaying it in an HTML table.
+With classic ASP this would require many lines of intermixed HTML and code; the following pseudocode shows what the code would commonly look like:

 Create Database Connection

-Here the label Web control lblMessage is placed in the HTML using HTML-like tags with
+is placed in the HTML using HTML-like tags with

-the runat="server" attribute specified.
-Then, in the Page_Load event handler
+attribute specified.
+Then, in the Page_Load

-(which is run every time the page is loaded) the Text property of the lblMessage
+(which is run every time the page is loaded) the Text

 Web control is set to "Hello, World!"
 The use of Web controls here separates the code from the content;

-in classic ASP one would need to place a <%="Hello, World!"%> in the proper place within
+in classic ASP one would need to place a <%="Hello, World!"%>

 the HTML content to achieve the same effect.